pnbruckner/homeassistant-config/docs/life360.md

 show_as_state | State | Conditions
 -|-|-
 `places` | `home` | Place or check-in name (see below) matches `home_place` setting.
-`places` | Place or check-in name | Member is in a Life360 defined "Place" or member has "checked in" via the Life360 app (and name does not match 'home_place' setting.)
+`places` | Place or check-in name | Member is in a Life360 defined "Place" or member has "checked in" via the Life360 app (and name does not match `home_place` setting.)
 N/A | `home` | Device GSP coordinates are located in the HA defined home zone.
 N/A | HA zone name | Device GPS coordinates are located in a HA defined zone (other than home.)
 `driving` | `Driving` | The Life360 server indicates the device "isDriving", or if `driving_speed` (see above) has been specified and the speed derived from the value provided by the Life360 server is at or above that value.